mayasharma2110/Treat-Yourself/README.md

 * The site is responsive on mobile, tablet and laptop size devices.

+* The home page contains images of a selection of the products available on the site and a link to enter the store and view the specific products.

+* The register page allows new users to register to the site with a username, email and password.

+* The login page allows registered users to login with thier username or email and password.

+* The logout page allows logged in users to logout.

+* The products page allows users to quickly see the products on the site with main details including price and rating.
+This page also allows users to quickly add 1 of any item to their shopping bag.
+Additionally admin have quick links to edit or delete any products in the store from here.

+* The product detail page allows users to see full information of a product including the description and any user reviews that have been made.
+From here users can select a one-off purchase and the quantity or they can subscribe to get their favourite product sent regularly to them.
+Logged in users have quick links to rate/review the product from this page, if the user has reviewed/rated the product previously they will be given information on how to edit/delete their rating/review.
+If a logged in user has created a review they are able to edit or delete it from this page.
+Admin also have quick links for admin users to edit/delete a product from here and also to delete any reviews on this page.

+* The shopping bag pag allows users to view what is currently in their basket and to update or delete any items from here.
+Users can only update the quantity of one-off purchases and not for subscriptions, this is on purpose.
+They can't add more than one subscription for the same product from either the product detail page or the bag.
+Also users can only add 10 of any item at a time to their bag and they can't add more than this from either the product detail page or the bag.

+* The checkout page allows users to enter their delivery and billing information to complete the purchase.

+* The checkout success page shows a user that their purchase was successful and lets them know that they will have received an email confirming this.
+There will be a link back to the products and if they are logged in there will also be a link to view their profile.

+* The profile page allows users to view their past orders and the option to add a previous product to their bag again of the same product type and quantity.
+This page also allows users to see what products they have rated/reviewed and gives them quick links to edit or delete these ratings/reviews should the user change their mind.
+This page also allows users to view/update their default delivery information.

+* The add product page allows admin users to add a new product to the store with name, category, description, price and image.
+The ratings variables will not be shown here as this is derived based on user ratings in the database and not for admins to edit/delete, the default values for rating, totalrating and numberofratings variables will be 0 for all new products added.

+* The edit product page allows admin users to update a current product in the store.
+The ratings variables will not be shown here as this is derived based on user ratings in the database and not for admins to edit/delete.

+* The add review page allows logged in users to add a review of a product.
+If a user has already reviewed this product they will be informed and prompted to edit their existing review.

+* The edit review page allows logged in users to edit one of thier existing reviews.

+* The add rating page allows logged in users to add a rating of a product (options 1 through 5).
+If a user has already rated this product they will be informed and prompted to edit their rated review.
+This data will feed into the products model rating, totalrating and numberofratings variables.

+* The edit rating page allows logged in users to edit one of thier existing ratings.
+This data will feed into the products model rating, totalrating and numberofratings variables.

 ### Features Left to Implement

+* The subscription functionality only works on the frontend and has not been set up to take regular (in this case monthly) payments from the users card, as this would require extra secrity steps and to save the users card details and billing information which is more complex than this course covers.

+* It would be good to allow users to choose the frequency of their subscription (monthly, every 2 months etc).

+* It would be good on the profile page to show the user all their active subscriptions and also include details on their next delivery date and give them the option to change this or pause/stop any subscription.

 ## Technologies Used